-One of the most quintessential of all Hungarian dishes, this delicious Chicken Paprikash Recipe is filled with tender onions and melt-in-your-mouth chicken thighs bathed in a rich and creamy paprika sauce.
-Serve with egg noodles and a side salad for an unforgettable meal the whole family will love!
+Chicken Paprikash, one of the most well-known Hungarian recipes, is filled with tender onions and melt-in-your-mouth chicken thighs bathed in a rich and creamy paprika sauce.
+Serve this delicious recipe with buttery egg noodles for an easy weeknight dinner the whole family is sure to love!

 Authentic or not, the outcome is a rich, creamy, comforting sauce permeating of Hungarian sweet paprika and filled with loads of sliced onion and garlic.